riverford/compound/README.md

 [riverford/compound "2019.10.04"]
 ```

-For previous versions - see [changelog](https://github.com/riverford/compound/blob/master/CHANGELOG.md)
+For previous versions - see [changelog](https://github.com/riverford/compound/blob/master/CHANGELOG.md).
-Note the current version is the second major version (see [legacy version](#legacy-version) for information about the previous version).
+Note the current version is the *second* major version (see [legacy version](#legacy-version) for information about the previous version).

 ## Basic Usage